 21. Hit up Munich’s Best Bars or Nightclub

 I have a whole post locked and loaded for your ultimate night out in Munich.
 It covers everything from how to order a drink in German, the best microbreweries, craft cocktail bars, dive bars, to the best nightclubs.
 This post also has all the winter beer and spirit events from a beer expo to Starkbierfest.
 If you prefer to learn about German beer culture and history, check out my full post on all the best beers, beer halls, and beer-themed day trips.

 22. See a Castle in the snow!

-Seeing Germany’s most famous castle dusted in snow is something truly magical.
+Seeing Germany’s most famous castle dusted in the snow is something truly magical.
 You’ll feel like you’ve been transported to Disney’s Frozen.
 Plan the trip yourself or book a guided tour.
 Please note that if you want a tour that includes entrance to the castle, you will need to book the Premium Tour.

 23. Go to Sea Life Munich

-If the weather is too dang cold to do anything than hop on a heated bus for a quick tour of Munich.
+If the weather is too dang cold to do anything then hop on a heated bus for a quick tour of Munich.
 These busses are a great way to get around the city, in a comfortable way you can still take in all the sites.
 As you drive around, you’ll get lots of information about Munich.

 25. See The Krampus Run

 Krampus is St. Nikolas’ evil assistant.
 Created by German parents, the story goes he follows bad children around and terrorizes them into being good children.
-So, every year in December (December 9, 2018 3pm-5pm, and December 23rd 4pm-5pm) at Marienplatz 300-400 people dress up in elaborate costumes as Krampus and parade through the city.
-They will literally grab and scared children in the street and it is a sight to see.
+So, every year in December 300-400 people dress up in elaborate costumes as Krampus and parade through the city.
+They will literally grab and scare children in the street and it is a sight to see.

 26. Ring in the New Year

 If you are in Munich for the New Year then don’t miss my ultimate guide to Munich’s best NYE parties and events.
 I even include loads of German and Bavarian NYE traditions and culture.
 Of course, I have some local insider tips on the best places to watch fireworks as well.